deegha/noon/README.md

 ##### backend
 - firebase cloud function with type scripts
-- check in the /functions folder for the clode functions
+- check in the `/functions` folder for the cloud functions
-- these functions are hosted in my firebase, so you do not need to run these locally.
+- these functions are hosted under my firebase account, so you do not need to run these locally.

 #### How to install

 ##### Prerequires
-- nvm (so you can test the app in the same node version, which will reduce any technical dificalites to get the app started)
+- nvm (so you can test the app in the same node version that I used, which will reduce any technical difficulties to get the app started)
 - node

 ##### Setting up
 - clone the project
-- run `nvm use` to get use the specific node verstion that I have used.
-If you do not have this node version, terminal vill show you a message to install the specific version
+- run `nvm use` to get the specific node verstion that I have used.
+If you do not have this node version in your compoter, terminal will show you a message to install the specific version

 > recomended way